ninenines/cowboy/README.md

 Of course you can have an HTTP handler doing both HTTP and Websocket handling, but for the sake of this example we're ignoring the HTTP part entirely.

+As the Websocket protocol is still a draft the API is subject to change regularly when support to the most recent drafts gets added.
+Features may be added, changed or removed before the protocol gets finalized.
+Cowboy tries to implement all drafts transparently and give a single interface to handle them all, however.

 Using Cowboy with other protocols
 ---------------------------------